Catastrophic Leave Bank

 Article 5.8.3 states that Late Start days at the high school level shall be scheduled with the input and approval of the staff.
 Teachers shall give

 This means that teachers must be involved in deciding not only how many Late Start days will be scheduled, but how those days will be used as well.
 Besides the faculty meeting, other choices Late Start days may include the following: department meeting; staff development; collaboration meetings; independent planning time; and meetings dedicated to the WASC process.
-For reference, high school teachers may want to refer to Article 5.8.2 which describes the rotation for ACE days (late start) at the middle school: one staff meeting a month, two grade level or department level or staff development days per month; and one "teacher preparation day per month.
+For reference, high school teachers may want to refer to Article 5.8.2 which describes in more detail, how ACE (Late Start) days should be spent.

 With school closing a week earlier than usual, CUEA suggests that the secret ballot voting be completed prior to the Memorial Day holiday.